n2k/dockpeek/README.md

 Tired of remembering IP addresses and port numbers to access your containerized apps? **Dockpeek** gives you a clean, centralized dashboard with one-click access to any exposed container service—whether it's running locally or remotely.

 Perfect when you're dealing with many containers across different machines and need to keep track of which images have updates available.
-Whether you're a developer, a sysadmin, or just managing your home lab, Dockpeek keeps things simple and organized while ensuring your containers stay current.RetryClaude can make mistakes.
-Please double-check responses.
+Whether you're a developer, a sysadmin, or just managing your home lab, Dockpeek keeps things simple and organized while ensuring your containers stay current.

 <br>